AdaCore/spark2014/lrm/source/packages.rst

 State Refinement
 ~~~~~~~~~~~~~~~~

-A ``state_name`` declared by an Abstract State Aspect in the
+A ``state_name`` declared by an Abstract State aspect in the
 specification of a package Q is an abstraction of the non-visible
 variables declared in the private part, body, or private descendants
 of Q, which together form the hidden state, of Q.  In the body of Q
 each ``state_name`` has to be refined by showing which variables and
 subordinate abstract states are represented by the ``state_name`` (its
 constituents).
-A Refined State Aspect in the body of Q is used
+A Refined State aspect in the body of Q is used
 for this purpose.

 In the body of a package the constituents of the refined